-- Assist SWE with promotion of Annual Conference (WE) and when applicable, regional/local SWE conferences and workshops.
+- Promote SWE's annual conference and, when applicable, regional/local SWE conferences and workshops.

-- Assist SWE with the localization of products and services to be better utilized in your region.
+- Assist SWE with the localization of products and services for your region.
 This could include editing resources and toolkits to reflect the norms in your country, serving as a speaker for a webinar or podcast, or identifying local partnerships that could be mutually beneficial.

-- When applicable, serve as a resource for Collegiate or Professional Affiliate(s) your area.
+- Serve as a resource for Collegiate or Professional Affiliate(s) your area.

-- When applicable, serve as a resource for teachers and administrators in your area interested in SWE Outreach activity.
+- Serve as a resource for teachers and administrators in your area interested in SWE Outreach activities.

-- Maintain a detailed log that describes your activities a as SWE Global Ambassador and submit a report at year end.
+- Maintain a record of your activities a as SWE Global Ambassador and submit regular reports.